-Katsonisi, is a smaller round shaped islet just after Moggonisi, the distance between the two are only a few meters.
+Katsonisi, is a smaller round shaped islet just after Moggonisi, the distance between the two is only a few meters.

-Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of capital Caios.
+Nisaki of Panagia and Agios Nikolaos, are the two islands parallel to the port of capital Gaios.

 Lakka, is the second in population village of Paxos, exactly at the north tip facing Corfu.

-Longos or Loggos, the third bigger village at the Northeast coast.
+Longos or Loggos, the third bigger village on the Northeast coast.

 Other small communities are: Makratika, Ozias, Platanos, Porto, Velianitatika (or Veliantatika), Vlachopoulatika, Bogdanatika, Manesatika, Zenebissatika, Mastoratika, Anemogianatika, Apergatika, Argyratika, Arvanitakeika, Aronatika, Dalietatika, Gramatikeika and more…

-All communities are named after the surname of their inhabitands.
+All communities are named after the surname of their inhabitants.